 Who is the School Nurse?

-The school nurse is Jan Hunt, she works for the NHS in the community within a team and is based at Salisbury Hospital.
-She is able to see any student at school on their own, if a student wishes she may attend with a parent or a friend.
-All consultations with the school nurse will be confidential unless she feels you or anyone else is at risk; she will then refer to another adult after discussion with you.
+The ‘Drop-In’ school nurse is Charlotte Munroe who works for the NHS in the community within a team and is based at Salisbury Hospital.
+She is able to see any student at school on their own or if a student wishes, she may attend with a parent or a friend.
+All consultations with the school nurse will be confidential unless Charlotte feels that you or anyone else is at risk; she will then refer to another adult after discussion with you.
+(Laura Baker is also part of the Community Nursing Team and works closely with school staff, giving advice about other areas of health/welfare.)

 Where and when can I find her?

-Sometimes the day has to change and the school nurse will let you know- look out for any changes in the weekly bulletin and electronic message board in the foyer!
+Sometimes the day has to change and you will be advised about this - look out for any changes in the weekly bulletin and on the electronic plasma screen in Reception!

 How can the school nurse help me?